Spectral Riemann Sheet Topology of Gapped Non-Hermitian Systems: Acknowledgements

-\emph{Acknowledgments.}---We are grateful to Joost Slingerland for his lectures during the Young Researchers School 2024 in Maynooth and to Lukas K\"{o}nig for fruitful discussion.
-We acknowledge funding from the Max Planck Society's Lise Meitner Excellence Program 2.0.
+We are grateful to Joost Slingerland for his lectures during the Young Researchers School 2024 in Maynooth and to both J. Lukas K. K\"{o}nig and Lukas R{\o}dland for fruitful discussion.

+\paragraph{Funding information} A.M., A.F. and F.K.K acknowledge funding from the Max Planck Society's Lise Meitner Excellence Program 2.0.